Wilson breaks out of scoring funk, Avs beat Blackhawks 4-2

 Colorado took the early lead in the second period after Compher tipped in a shot.
 It was the third goal this season against Chicago for the Northbrook, Illinois, native.

-Soon after, the Blackhawks tied it up when defenseman Nikita Zadorov turned over the puck near the goal and Toews knocked it in.
+“It’s hard to score those goals, because you have to pay a price to be there but it’s easy because everyone can do it,” Blackhawks coach Jeremy Colliton said.
+“They got a couple that way.
+We didn’t generate enough offensively.
+So that’s frustrating.”

-The speed of both teams was on display in a scoreless first period that didn’t feature many stoppages.
-On one occasion, the two teams went about 4 minutes in between whistles.
+Asked if it’s an unwillingness to do the dirty work around the net, Colliton responded: “Sometimes we do it.
+Clearly it’s an area we’ve got to get better at.”

 NOTES: Blackhawks C Dylan Sikura had an assist. ...
 Zadorov made a young fan’s day in pregame by giving her a hockey stick as she sat in the first row. ...
 NHL referee Brad Watson officiated his 1,393rd and final regular-season game Saturday.
 The players skated over and congratulated him after the game. ...
 Rantanen was hurt Thursday when he was hit into the boards in a win at Dallas. ...
-Captain Gabriel Landeskog remains sidelined by an upper-body injury.
+Landeskog was expected to miss 4-to-6 weeks when he went out earlier this month.
+He’s starting to shoot pucks and coach Jared Bednar said he could be back earlier than expected. ...
+Avs F Nathan MacKinnon had five shots to bring his season total to 336.
+That’s the second-most in franchise history behind Joe Sakic, who had 339 shots in 1995-96.

 UP NEXT